ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-debug/debugging-bl33-uefi-5.md

 ![uefi symbol files alt-text#center](images/uefi_symbol_files.png "Figure 3.
 Add uefi symbol files")

-Once the debugger is connected, see the functions tab.
+Once the debugger is connected, see the **functions** tab.
 Here you can search for functions to set breakpoints.
 For example, let's set a breakpoint at the entry point to PEI.

 ![peicore alt-text#center](images/peicore.png "Figure 4.
 PeiCore functions")

-You will see that it has stopped at the breakpoint.
+You can see that it has stopped at the breakpoint.

-### If using Arm Development Studio version < 2023.1
+### If using Arm Development Studio version <2023.1

-Older versions of Arm Development Studio have [BETA] support for DWARF 5 formats.
+Older versions of Arm Development Studio have Beta support for DWARF 5 formats.
 EDK2 builds the debug files in DWARF 5 format.

 In order to load the debug files properly, follow the instructions [here](https://developer.arm.com/documentation/101470/2023-0/Reference/Standards-compliance-in-Arm-Debugger).